darktable-org/dtdocs/content/module-reference/processing-modules/lowpass.md

 This module is primarily intended to be used in combination with a [blend mode](../../darkroom/masking-and-blending/blend-modes.md).
 For example, try using the _local contrast mask_ preset with the _overlay_ blend mode.

+---

+_**Note:** This module performs blurs in Lab color space, and is therefore no longer recommended.
+You are advised to instead use the [contrast equalizer](./contrast-equalizer.md) module for blurring or the [tone equalizer](./tone-equalizer.md) module for dynamic range compression._

+---

 # module controls

 radius